-SAY Now, look at the information in the box.
+SAY Now, look at the information in the box below the Tips for Taking the Test.
 Please follow along while I read what is in the box.

 Point to the box.
 Read the information in the box aloud to the students.